On Monday 1 April 2019, licensing laws for shared flats and houses changed.

 - emergency information (this must also be display emergency information clearly and prominently in the accommodation).

-If you live in a HMO, you will be able to check that the property is licensed (Excel - 279KB) as a HMO and that it complies with the legislation.
+If you live in a HMO, you will be able to (Excel - 238KB) as a HMO and that it complies with the legislation.
 It should be safe, good quality, and have suitable facilities for the number of people living there.
 Your landlord should also give you an information pack.

 Tenants also have responsibilities to make sure the landlord can carry out their duties; tenants must: